Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 <a href="assets/images/SecurityControlEdit.png" rel="lightbox" title="Security Control Details"><img class="thumbnail" src="assets/images/SecurityControlEdit.png"/></a>

->**NOTE:** Servers may require restart and a list of affected servers based on your selection is provided.
+>**Note:** Servers may require restart and a list of affected servers based on your selection is provided.

 ### From A Vulnerability